BurntChromium/IonaLang/README.md

 Iona has an effects system aimed at improving supply chain security and program correctness.

 Explicit, opt-in permissions are required for functions to use "side effects" (like file i/o, network i/o, and so on).
 This requirement, plus (forthcoming) tooling to make auditing these permissions easy, would reduce the risk of malicious packages masquerading as harmless packages.
+It also reduces the risk of untested (or insufficiently tested) AI generated code.
 For instance, a function with the type signature and permission set below should raise some eyebrows.

 ```rust
 fn foo(a: Int, b: Int) -> Int {